 Foundation data is often used for approvals.
-Small purchases or orders can be approved by the line manager, while after a certain level, an upper-level approval is required from the Department head for example.
+Small purchases or orders can be approved by the line manager.
+Above a certain level, an upper-level approval is required from the Department head, for example.

 The same issues apply to higher level approval requests.
-Now there are just more details that can be wrong, starting from the Department link between User and a Department.
+Now there are just more details that can be wrong, starting from the link between a User and a Department, or a Cost Center.

 Probably the most important reason for having consistent and up-to-date foundation data is to enable proper reporting.
-Most if not all activities managed within an ITSM system is referencing Users as Customers, Assignees, and Managers.
+Most, if not all activities managed within the ServiceNow platform are referencing Users as Customers, Assignees, and Managers.
 Being able to report tasks, assets and other key information based on various organizational aspects is crucial to proper management and decision making.

 Roles and Permissions

 It is recommended to use Groups to manage roles and permissions to different users in ServiceNow.
 This way group memberships can also impact licensing.

 Making sure that users belong to the right groups may not be simple.
 However, some easy controls can be established to make sure that certain users belong to at least some groups which are still active and connected to different roles.

 Users often get their permissions via group memberships